Viteac/Find-the-longest-word-in-a-file/README.md

-# Find-the-longest-word-in-a-file-dictionary
+# Find-the-longest-word-in-a-file
-To find the longest word in a dictionary
+To find the longest word in a file.